neu-csye6225-ritvik/webapp/README.md

 - **Secret Storage:** Sensitive information like AWS credentials, database credentials, and other environment variables should be stored securely as secrets in your repository.
 - **IAM Permissions:** Ensure that the workflow has the necessary IAM permissions to build AMIs, interact with AWS resources, and access secrets.

-## Notes

-- You may need to adjust the Packer configuration file (`aws.debian.pkr.hcl`) and the workflow steps to suit your specific needs and environment.
-- Ensure that the Packer build process is tested thoroughly to verify that the AMI is correctly built and meets your requirements.